DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 # Statement delivery flow

-- **Single customer portal:** File queries and downloads are available in the logged-in area of ​​the  Cielo website [www.cielo.com.br](http://www.cielo.com.br) - Services tab > access Electronic Statement.
+- **Single customer portal:** File queries and downloads are available in the logged-in area of ​​the Cielo website www.cielo.com.br - **Sales and Receivables guide > Resources > Electronic Statement**.
 - **Customer service channel:** edi@cielo.com.br or (11) 4002-5270

 # Description